ylab-hi/lncGSEA/README.md

 ## Download required datasets
 There are two kinds of datasets required for `lncGSEA` to perform its function of finding enriched pathways regulated by lncRNAs.
 - lncRNA expression in human cancer samples.
-  - Two public database: mitranscriptome beta and RefLnc.
+  - Two public databases: mitranscriptome beta and RefLnc.
 The files were named as "mitranscriptome.expr.fpkm.tsv.gz" and "RefLnc_lncRNA_tumor_sample_FPKM.gz", respectively.
 - gene expression matrix (FPKM) for each cohort in TCGA study.
   - Example: PRAD.FPKM.txt, BRCA.FPKM.txt, COAD.FPKM.txt

 All datasets can be downloaded from this shared link: https://drive.google.com/drive/folders/1g3Rl4I5RA2Xf_7u6Y3IBKWCIDYf-w99b?usp=sharing

-## Create a data folder in your current working directory
+## Create a `data` folder
-Please create a data folder by the following command to store the downloaded datasets.
+Please create a `data` folder in your current working directory by the following command to store the downloaded datasets.

 ```
 if (!file.exists("data")){